synw/django-sfp/README.rst

 Serve flat pages from templates.
 Advantages:

 * No database hits
-* Keep your pages in a version control system
+* Keep the pages in a version control system
+* Edit the pages in an IDE

 Installation
 ------------